ldarren/lean/README.md

 - **AJAX Requests**: Lean includes a lightweight AJAX function for making HTTP requests.
 It supports GET, POST, PUT, DELETE, and PATCH methods and provides options for handling query parameters, headers, and more.

+For making AJAX requests in Node.js, you can use the ajax function provided by the [picos-util](https://github.com/ldarren/picos-util) library.
+The ajax function in picos-util has the same input parameters and output response format as the AJAX function in Lean.

 ## Installation

 build commands